Library Systems Update

 Systems Update

-The current University of Melbourne Library System is being replaced with a new integrated Library Management System and Readings Online Platform from semester 2, 2026.
+The University of Melbourne Library System has been replaced with a new integrated Library Management System and Readings Online Platform from Semester 2, 2026.

 What's happening:

-We will be replacing the existing library system platform that supports Library Search, Readings Online and Inter-library Loans with a next generation platform designed to improve user experience and enhance search and discovery across our extensive print and digital collection.
+We have replaced the existing library system platform that supports Library Search, Readings Online and Interlibrary Loans with a next generation platform designed to improve user experience and enhance search and discovery across our extensive print and digital collection.

 -